 There are still many years of work ahead to fully catalogue, identify and date all of the items, but we are lucky to have an enthusiastic core of archive volunteers and supporters in the heritage world who donate their time, expertise and advice to the Trust unstintingly.

 In this blog we take a closer look at just one of the items from the Alexandra Palace collection, to give a little insight into the important work of conservation in helping us to care for and preserve the evidence of the past for the future.
-Knowing more about the history inspires us, and we hope demonstrates the value of Alexandra Park and Palace to successive generations of visitors.
+Knowing more about the history inspires us, and we hope demonstrates the value of Alexandra Park and Palace to generations of visitors.

 The plan measures approximately 1210 x 910mm.
 It is printed with black ink onto draughtman’s cloth and features hand coloured orange, red and blue ink as well as iron gall ink manuscript on both recto and verso.
 It has the usual conditional issues found with working documents, namely surface dirt, creases, tears acquired throughout use and subsequent tape used for repairs.

 Although miraculously surviving the 1980 Palace fire, unfortunately the plan at some time since then had been folded to A4 size rather than rolled, and kept in a cardboard folder – not the most ideal conditions for a 145-year-old map.
 But we are grateful that it had been preserved by the current Park Manager throughout his 10 years at Alexandra Palace as a treasured part of the Palace’s heritage.